igrorp/pre-miRNA-plot/README.md

 Soon the program will be available through the Bioconda channel.

+## Using Docker

+Future instructions on how to use a Docker container.

+## Using pip

 <pre><code>git clone https://github.com/igrorp/pre-miRNA-plot.git</code></pre>

 Now you need to enter the cloned repository folder and run the **setup.py** configuration file, which will download all the necessary Python packages used in pre-miRNA-plot.